 In-app advertising is by no means fraud proof, however.
 A report in Buzzfeed revealed that, after complaints that a popular app (unnamed to allow a source to speak anonymously) was draining users’ batteries and using high amounts of data, it transpired that fraudsters were running video ads behind legitimate banner ads.
 These ads were not visible, but registered as being served and viewed.

 Several apps, including many using Twitter’s MoPub platform, were affected by this scheme.
 An Israeli company with offices in New York called Aviview was implicated but denied any involvement claiming a third party exploited banner ads and codes created by one of its subsidiaries.
-An internal review had been commenced at the time of the article.

 This phenomenon has been reported in the past.
 One high-profile example reported in March 2018 used McDonald’s ads as a cover up for a scheme, whereby fraudsters bought banner space posing as an agency, which was then resold as (much more expensive) video ads.
 The false McDonald’s ads made it look like only banners were being served, while the covered-up videos playing in the background were being registered as served.